redbasecap/28BYJ-48_Stepper_with_ULN2003_Driver_Libary/README.md

     //////// END CODEEXAMPLE///////

-4) The just use the 3 different modes
+4) Use on off the 3 different modes
 Take a look at the DriveMethod.png (Source: https://www.youtube.com/watch?v=B86nqDRskVU by Bret Stateham) StepperMotor...
   -1) .waveDrive(100);